 Discussion

 Investigating the association between between cancer genetics and tumor immune infiltrate requires quantitative estimates of intra-tumoral immune cell content.
 Of the various high-throughput data available in TCGA, RNA-seq data on transcription of immune markers is an obvious starting point, but not without challenges.
-Signature sets derived from RNA-seq of sorted immune cell populations from peripheral blood, such as FANTOM consortium studies, offer one way to estimate immune levels[20].
+Signature sets derived from RNA-seq of sorted immune cell populations from peripheral blood, such as FANTOM consortium studies, offer one way to estimate immune levels[21].
 We were discouraged by our observation that only a fraction of markers derived from FANTOM data were well correlated with each other across tumors in TCGA.
 Markers derived from RNA-seq on sorted immune cells must demonstrate selectivity of expression not just versus other immune cells, but also across diverse tumor cells, tumor-associated stroma, and vasculature.
 A related challenge observed with immunological markers selected from the literature is that they are often derived from flow cytometry data; unfortunately we do not have the luxury of gating for a particular cell type with gross tumor RNA-seq data.
 Even a marker as canonical as CD4 is not a selective transcriptional marker for CD4+ T cells.
-Newman et al. recently reported a compelling support vector machine model that was trained with mixtures of immune and tumor cells and successfully predicts immune composition in tumors, but the published methods have not been trained for use on RNA-seq data[33].
+Newman et al. recently reported a compelling support vector machine model that was trained with mixtures of immune and tumor cells and successfully predicts immune composition in tumors, but the published methods have not been trained for use on RNA-seq data, and the methods are not freely available[34].